netwerk-digitaal-erfgoed/cm-implementation-guidelines/README.md

 ### 0.2 Overview
 A large part of the guidelines in this document follows the general practice for publishing [Linked Data](https://en.wikipedia.org/wiki/Linked_data).
 As stated in the [reference architecture](https://dera.netwerkdigitaalerfgoed.nl/index.php/Linked_Data) (Dutch) Linked Data is regarded a key technology in the cultural heritage domain for integrating the huge amount of information resources within the network.
 Linked Data is therefore the driver for providing and maintaining coherent digital services within the network.

-The object descriptions should be self-contained in respect to identifiers (namely '[Uniform Resource Identifiers](https://en.wikipedia.org/wiki/Uniform_Resource_Identifier)', URIs) and metadata. (see [section 1](https://github.com/netwerk-digitaal-erfgoed/cm-implementation-guidelines/#1-publishing-collection-information)).
+The object descriptions should be self-contained in respect to persistent identifiers (see [section 4](#4-adding-persistent-identifiers), '[Uniform Resource Identifiers](https://en.wikipedia.org/wiki/Uniform_Resource_Identifier)', URIs) and metadata. (see [section 1](https://github.com/netwerk-digitaal-erfgoed/cm-implementation-guidelines/#1-publishing-collection-information)).
 This metadata should contain as much terms as possible (see [section 2](https://github.com/netwerk-digitaal-erfgoed/cm-implementation-guidelines/#2-connecting-sources)).
 The dataset itself should be described as a separate resource with a unique identifier and additional metadata describing the characteristics of the dataset as a whole (see [section 3](https://github.com/netwerk-digitaal-erfgoed/cm-implementation-guidelines/#3-publishing-dataset-descriptions)).

 ### 0.3 Quick access through questions
 * [Which data models are recommended?](https://github.com/netwerk-digitaal-erfgoed/cm-implementation-guidelines#11-data-model)